Beginner’s Guide To Creating A DIY Succulent Rock Garden

 As a beginner, it’s best to choose succulents that are hardy and low-maintenance.
 Look for species that are known for their resilience and ability to withstand neglect.
 Some hardy succulents that are great for beginners include Agave, Crassula, and Haworthia.
 These succulents are forgiving and can handle occasional overwatering or forgotten watering sessions.
 By selecting low-maintenance succulents, you’ll have a higher chance of success with your rock garden.

-See also Most Popular DIY Projects For Creating A Vertical Vegetable Garden
+See also 10 Unique DIY Projects For Adding Personality To Your Garden

 Considering size and color variations